-The gatehouse was built first in 1940 and a small studio for Eleanor stands on a nearby hilltop (you can see it in the next picture), but the main house and the others were never realized.
+The gatehouse was built first in 1940 and a small studio built for Eleanor stands on a nearby hilltop (you can see it in the next picture).
+The main house and the other structures were never realized.
 According to architect E. Fay Rippon, the Oboler's son was killed on the construction site, but Oboler's waxing and waning fortunes may have also played a part in the project's demise.

 This structure is the only example of Wright's desert rubblestone construction in southern California.
 Oboler, who enjoyed collecting rocks as a hobby gathered many of the stones himself, from as far away as Arizona.
 It has two bedrooms, two baths and is about 2,500 square feet.
 According to realtor.com, it was appraised for $1.25 million in 2010.

 The Obolers lived in the gatehouse until 1987.
 New owners were in the process of restoring it when we photographed it in 2011.